tusharmali017/EmbeddedInnovators-Interview/README.md

 # Embedded Innovators

-Welcome to Embedded Innovator questions repository!
+Welcome to Embedded Innovators questions repository!
 This repository is a collection of interview questions and resources for various embedded verticals.
 Whether you're a job seeker preparing for an interview or an interviewer looking for questions to assess candidates, this repository aims to provide a wide range of topics to cover.

 ## Introduction